Conditions

 Step 2: Physical & Neurological Exam

 Next, your vet may perform a full physical exam to check for pain, vision or hearing deficits, and neurological reflexes.
 Bloodwork and urinalysis rule out metabolic causes like kidney disease or diabetes, both of which can mimic confusion and disorientation.
-Some clinics may recommend advanced imaging (MRI or CT scans) if a structural brain issue needs to be excluded.

-Step 3: Building a Baseline
+Step 3: Building A Baseline

 Once CCD is suspected, your vet will help you establish a behavioral baseline — a record of current symptoms, diet, medications, and activity level.
 This baseline becomes invaluable for tracking whether treatments are helping over time.